marcuscraske/build-tv/docs/dev/architecture.md

 JSON.

-The notification client is intended to be executed within a windowed/UI/non-headless environment, which communicates with the build-tv-daemon for notifications to be displayed on the physical screen connected to the box.
+The notification client is intended to be executed within a windowed/UI/non-headless environment, which communicates with the build-status-daemon for notifications to be displayed on the physical screen connected to the box.

 Systems other than the Raspberry Pi 2 can be supported, refer to each daemon individually for any notes regarding compatibility.
 If not stated, it should be assumed cross-platform support is available for that specific application